donaldp/formidable-build-heroku/README.md

 Once your application has been built, it is stored under the `.formidable` folder.
 This folder is ignored by git and should not be committed (unless you want to commit it).

-The `serve` command runs the `node server` command which runs the `server/index.js` file.
+The `start` command runs the `node server` command which runs the `server/index.js` file.
 This file imports the `application` interface from the `.formidable` folder and starts the server.

 > It is important to note that the `server` folder is not ignored by git.
 This is because it contains the `index.js` file which is used to start the server.